Consult a Doctor

 Symptoms of high blood pressure in Nigeria

-Blood Pressure of 130/85mmHg and higher which is slightly elevated may not show symptoms.
-But if it is from 180/120mmHg and higher, your body will show symptoms.
+A blood Pressure of 130/85mmHg or higher, which is slightly elevated, may not show symptoms.
+But if it is 180/120mmHg and higher, your body will show symptoms.
 This is termed a Hypertensive crisis and requires urgent medical attention.

 Some of the symptoms include:

-• Headaches: Severe headaches that last for days and don’t get better with analgesics like paracetamol is a pointer to having High blood pressure.
+• Headaches: Severe headaches that last for days and don’t get better with analgesics like paracetamol are a sign of having high blood pressure.

 • Difficulties in breathing